Ben57882/C2FNet-TSCVT/README.md

 ## 1. Preface

-- This repository provides code for "_**C2F-Net: Camouflaged Object Detection via Context-aware Cross-level Fusion**_" IJCAI-2021.
+- This repository provides code for "_**Camouflaged Object Detection via Context-aware Cross-level Fusion**_".
 ([paper]())

 - If you have any questions about our paper, feel free to contact me.
 And if you are using C2F-Net